stackbit-projects/my-business-6b0c6/src/pages/index.md

     title: Our services
     features:
       - title: Mentoring
-        content: >
+        content: |
-          We will help set the direction to success through advice, motivation, support, coaching and provide resources to train you to achieve your goals.
+          We will help set the direction to success through

+          advice, motivation, support

+          coaching

+          provide resources

+          to train you to achieve your goals.
         actions: []
         image_alt: Feature 1 illustration
         media_position: right